 Things That May Elevate Your Liver Enzymes

 If you exercise, your liver enzymes may stay elevated for hours after exercising.
-Do not exercise on the day of your paramed exam until after the exam!
+Do not exercise on the day of your paramed exam until after the review!

-There are also a number of other prescription medications such as dilantin, phenobarbital, allopurinol, antibiotics, acne treatment medications, certain arthritis medications, and others that may elevate your liver enzymes.
+Prescription medications such as Dilantin, Truvada, phenobarbital, allopurinol, antibiotics, acne treatment medications, arthritis medications, and others may elevate your liver enzymes.

-There are a number of herbal remedies that tend to elevate liver enzymes.
+Some herbal remedies tend to elevate liver enzymes.
 If you take one, let us know.

 I have elevated liver enzymes, now what?

-We need to discuss your case and history.
-If the elevated liver enzymes can be tied to a temporary situation such as exercise, illness, medications, etc.. we may be able to resolve this simply by getting the life insurance underwriter to agree to accept a new paramed exam from you.
+If the elevated liver enzymes are tied to a temporary situation such as exercise, illness, medications, etc., we may be able to resolve this by getting the life insurance underwriter to accept this explanation.

 Liver Enzyme Tests

-The three main liver enzyme tests that life insurance companies test for are:
+The main liver enzyme tests that life insurance companies test for are:

 How We Help You get Life Insurance if You Have Elevated Liver Enzymes

-We know which life insurance companies to work with and which life insurance companies to avoid if you have a history of elevated liver enzymes and need life insurance.
-There are a number of high risk life insurance companies available to help you.
+We know the best life insurance companies to work with and the life insurers to avoid if you have a history of elevated liver enzymes.

-We gather your medical information from you and then shop that information out on an informal basis to multiple life insurance companies.
+We gather your medical information from you and then shop that information out on an anonymous basis to multiple life insurance companies.

-Once we hear back from those life insurance companies, we will contact you to discuss the underwriting feedback and what to expect from underwriting in terms of price, etc.
+Once we hear back from companies, we’ll let you know what to expect in terms of underwriting and price.